 Attorney Rich Vaughn combined his personal passion as a father of twin boys born via assisted reproductive technology (ART) with more than 20 years of experience in business and technology law to build International Fertility Law Group.
-Today IFLG is one of the most successful and best-known law firms in the world focused exclusively on fertility law, helping thousands of intended parents through empathetic listening, thoughtful and compassionate guidance, and unmatched legal expertise.
-As an advocate for reproductive freedom, Rich also contributes his knowledge and time to improving the understanding and practice of ART law.
-He is immediate past chair of the American Bar Association ART Committee, which develops model legislation governing assisted reproductive services, and is a popular presenter to law students, faculty and advocacy organizations all over the world.
+Today IFLG is one of the most successful and best-known law firms in the world focused exclusively on fertility law, helping thousands of intended parents through empathetic listening, compassionate guidance, and unmatched legal expertise.
+As an advocate for reproductive freedom, Rich also contributes his knowledge and time to improving the understanding and practice of ART law, most recently as a founder of and speaker at the first Cambridge University International Surrogacy Symposium held in June 2019, as immediate past chair of the American Bar Association ART Committee, and as a popular presenter to law schools, faculty and advocacy organizations all over the world.

 Elizabeth received her Bachelors of Science degree in Criminal Justice from California State University of Los Angeles.
 Shortly after graduating, she continued her education at the University of California, Los Angeles where she obtained her Paralegal certificate.
 Elizabeth is fluent in Spanish and has been in the legal field since 2009.
 She is excited to be a part of the IFLG Team helping families realize their dreams.